Last updated on February 15, 2022

 When it comes to collectible card games, MTG just might be the most renowned of them all.
-Ever since its release in 1993, millions of players around the world have found themselves playing it.
+Millions of players around the world have found themselves playing it ever since its release in 1993.

 And though WotC has been trying to find its place in digital gaming through MTG Arena, there are plenty of people who can’t resist the allure of paper play.
-Much of what we cover here on the Draftsim blog is focused on Arena, but today we’re going to steer away from the digital world and talk about something entirely different: the MTG reserved list.
+Today we’re going to steer away from the digital world and talk about something entirely different: the MTG reserved list.

 If you want to collect Magic cards, you usually have to either trade with other players or scour the secondary market to get your hands on the cards you want.
 Sure, you can buy booster packs but that doesn’t work for two reasons; first, you have count on your luck to get the card you want, and second, it’s impossible to get booster packs for older sets and formats.
 What are you going to do when you want a card like Contract from Below?
 You hit the secondary markets.